 What happens after worship?

-After worship, the custom at St. John’s is to sit and listen to the organist play a postlude, a piece of music that helps to motivate us to serve God in the world.
+At the end of the service, we listen to the organist play a postlude, a piece of music that helps to motivate us to serve God in the world.
 Afterward, we gather in the Hagan Room for coffee, light refreshments, and informal conversation.
 The Hagan Room also serves as a gallery for the rotating art exhibits of St. John’s creative arts ministry.